Dimmanzo/employed/README.md

 - **Users**: This table stores core user information, including username, email, and password.
 - **Profiles**: This table extends the User model and stores additional information such as user roles (either "Employer" or "Job Seeker") and contact details (full name, phone number, address, and bio).
 - **Jobs**: This table contains job postings created by employers.
 Each job includes details such as the title, description, location, job type (e.g., full-time, part-time), and work type (e.g., remote, on-site, hybrid).
 Each job is associated with an employer (via a foreign key reference to the users table).
-- **Applications**: This table tracks job applications submitted by job seekers for specific jobs.
-It includes fields like the applicant's name, contact information, and a cover letter, as well as the application status (e.g., under review, accepted, rejected).
-Each application is linked to both a job and a user (the applicant).
+- **Applications****: This table tracks job applications submitted by job seekers for specific jobs.
+It includes fields like the applicant's name, contact information, cover letter, cv_url, cover_letter_url, and a status field (e.g., under review, accepted, rejected).

 ---